If you have been reading my articles you know that I love Reaper and it’s my favorite DAW. It’s my main recording software.

 Another reason why I love Reaper is the customization options.
 I already told you about themes but configuring the DAW as you want is very easy and powerful in Reaper.
 You can customize how different sections look such as tracks, layers, mixer, and almost everything else.

 Also, configuring audio, media, or other options is easy and you can use hotkeys to navigate faster.
 Again, first, it might look difficult but in reality, it’s very easy to use Reaper.

 5. Reaper Almost Never Fails

 One of the main issues with digital audio workstations is that many times they crash, especially if you use many plugins.
 For example, when I was using Pro Tools it was crashing frequently and I had that issue with some other DAWs.
 But not with Reaper.

 It almost never crashes or has no glitches.
 I don’t even remember if I had that issue ever and that’s the one big plus.
 We all know how frustrating it is when you record or mix tracks and the software turns off.
 Perhaps the Reaper is the most consistent DAW in that regard.

 6. It’s Very Affordable

-These are the reasons why I love Reaper and why it’s my absolutely favorite software for recording but it has many other awesome features and options.
-It’s a lightweight and feature-packed software tat is my main DAW for almost 10 years.
-If you have never used it I recommend to try it, get used to it and I’m sure you will love it too.
+These are the reasons why I love Reaper and why it’s my absolute favorite software for recording but it has many other awesome features and options.
+It’s a lightweight and feature-packed software that is my main DAW for almost 10 years.
+If you have never used it I recommend trying it, get used to it and I’m sure you will love it too.